-1. Mathematical thinking takes more working memory than most people naturally have.
+1. Process thinking takes more working memory than most people have.

-Doing math in your head is harder than writing it out because you have to hold so many pieces of information in your short-term (i.e., working) memory at once.
-When you bump against the limits of your working memory, bits of information get dropped, and you can’t do what you set out to do.
+Doing math in your head is harder than writing it out because you have to hold so many pieces of information in your short-term memory at once.
+When you bump against the limits of your working memory, you lose bits of information.
 When students write down their work, they free up memory space to think about more complex ideas.
 Writing is the ancient, universal solution to the brain cramp.

 2. Writing is good for thinking, and paper is good for writing.